xhuseyin/notebook/english/words.md

 a plan that you can use if your first plan fails

 Do we have a fallback position for these negotiations?

-## fertility

-noun

-(of animals and plants) the quality of being able to produce young or fruit:

-He runs a fertility clinic.

-(of land) the quality of producing a large number of good quality crops:

-the fertility of the soil

 ## affinity